Materials & Topdressing Calculator

 Why Application Depth Matters

 • Compost (~1/4″) → Adds organic matter, boosts microbial activity, and improves soil structure.
 Over-application can smother grass, so thin layers are recommended.
+Compost has impressive nutrition and typically brings value to the grass itself, however, it isn’t ideal for leveling because it will break down into the soil over time.

 • Topsoil (1/4″–1/2″) → Levels lawns, fills depressions, and repairs damaged areas.
 Deep topsoil applications are often combined with seeding for best results.
+A clean topsoil is best to ensure good application, easy consistency and no debris that would otherwise cause future issues.

 Materials & Topdressing Calculator FAQ